Health & Safety in the Workplace

 - Personal Protective Equipment (PPE) Regulations

-These were the originally called the ‘Six Pack’ regulations because there were six, but there were more added to cover things such as manual handling, reporting of injuries, disease and dangerous incidences, noise at work and control of substances at work, among others.
+These were originally called the ‘Six Pack’ regulations because there were six, but there were more added to cover things such as manual handling, reporting of injuries, disease and dangerous incidences, noise at work and control of substances at work, among others.

 Depending on your workplace, some of these regulations will apply and some will not.
 In order to clearly understand the risks involved, you should carry out a risk assessment for your business.
 The Health and Safety Executive (HSE) have a number of example risk assessments on their website to help you to complete this process.
 This allows you to assess and manage the risks.